adjust/rmq/README.md

 Currently for each queue you are only supposed to call `StartConsuming()` and `StopConsuming()` at most once.

+Also note that `StopAllConsuming()` will stop the heartbeat for this connection.
+It's advised to also not publish to any queue opened by this connection anymore.

 ### Return Rejected Deliveries

 Even if you don't have a push queue setup there are cases where you need to